Here is what you need to know about incorporating a testamentary trust into your Will

 A trust involves an individual or entity (‘the trustee’) holding property for the benefit of another individual (‘the beneficiary’).
-There is a range of different types of trusts, however, a testamentary trust is one that is created in an individual’s will, and takes effect after their death.
+There is a range of different types of trusts.
+However, a testamentary trust is created in an individual’s Will and takes effect after their death.

 Also highly advantageous from a taxation point of view, tax benefits can be optimised through the division of income to multiple beneficiaries under a testamentary trust.
 Most commonly, testamentary trusts involve parents and grandparents electing minors as beneficiaries, leaving them a secure inheritance for later on in life.
 Beneficiaries under the age of 18 years old are subject to the income tax-free threshold of $18,200 per year, and any income above this is taxed marginally at adult rates.
 This is highly beneficial in comparison to other types of trusts, such as family trusts, where minors are taxed at the highest marginal rates on income exceeding $1,000.

 Ensure your assets are protected and distributed according to your wishes:

 A Will is a legally binding document with certain requirements and formalities that must be adhered to.
 If certain requirements are not complied with, then your loved ones may face extra legal costs, stress and time when trying to administer your estate after your death.
 It is, therefore best that your Will be drafted by a lawyer who can also provide legal advice in relation to estate planning and how to decrease the possibility of someone contesting your Will.